 A team-based methodology for analyzing the current state and designing a future state for a series of events that take a product or service from its beginning through to the Customer.

 See the value of Loqust and how it manifests in real world circumstances between a Project Manager and Superintendent while discussing production goals utilizing a Loqust Production Graph.
+A real world example of what Greg Howell called "Getting the right people talking about the right thing at the right time at the right level of detail" utilizing Loqust.
+Caught on a cell phone in a construction trailer.

-Placing tools, parts, production activities, plans, schedules, measures and performance indicators in plain view, This assures that the status of the system can be understood at a glance by everyone involved and actions taken locally in support of system objectives
+Placing tools, parts, production activities, plans, schedules, measures and performance indicators in plain view.
+This assures that the status of the system can be understood at a glance by everyone involved and actions taken locally in support of system objectives.

 The opposite of Value.
 There are seven basic types of waste including: defects, waiting, transportation of goods, motion, inventory, overproduction, and unnecessary process steps.